All Episodes

 You don't go to a museum.

-It's too white, nobody goes there, it's not cool.
+It's not cool.

-I just, this is this is to me, you talk about a disservice to people.
+I just, this is, this is to me, you talk about a disservice to people.

-Museums are for white people, not welcoming someone like me, portraying herself and her husband as as discriminated against victims.
+Museums are for white people, not welcoming someone like me, portraying herself and her husband as discriminated against victims.

-Can you imagine the good they could do with just a positive mental inspirational attitude?
+Can you imagine the good they could do with just a positive mental, inspirational attitude?

 You realize how they could motivate and inspire people if they wanted to?